jondwaite/jondwaite.github.io/content/post/2024-07-21-from-zero-to-kubernetes-part-1.md

 ### Pre-requisites: {#pre-requisites.wp-block-heading}

-Build a new VM to act as the template for deploying the cluster &#8211; this VM will not be used directly but will be cloned to each of the require control-plane and worker nodes later.
-Specs are based on my experience and work fine &#8211; you will probably be able to get away with smaller sizing if CPU and/or RAM are limited:
+Build a new VM to act as the template for deploying the cluster - this VM will not be used directly but will be cloned to each of the require control-plane and worker nodes later.
+Specs are based on my experience and work fine - you will probably be able to get away with smaller sizing if CPU and/or RAM are limited:

 <ul class="wp-block-list">
   <li>
-    Install a new VM from photon 5 minimal ISO image (2 vCPU/8 GB vRAM/16 GB Disk using &#8216;Thin&#8217; provisioning)
+    Install a new VM from photon 5 minimal ISO image (2 vCPU/8 GB vRAM/16 GB Disk using 'Thin' provisioning)
   </li>
   <li>
-    &#8216;template&#8217; name (e.g. k8s-tmpl) for hostname
+    'template' name (e.g. k8s-tmpl) for hostname
   </li>
   <li>
-    Use DHCP networking (for now) &#8211; use a network supporting DHCP clients that can reach the internet
+    Use DHCP networking (for now) - use a network supporting DHCP clients that can reach the internet
   </li>
   <li>
     Set initial root password during install and complete initial Photon OS install / remove ISO attachment & reboot after install